 Even more perplexing than the speech, were the participants.
 The expressions on their faces ranged from gratefulness for having been chosen to join the wrecking crew to religious piety and patriotic zeal.
 By all accounts, this was a family event; complete with well dressed moms, dads, grandparents and young kids in tow.
 It was by no means your stereotypical lynch mob wielding torches and pitch forks.

 But looks can be deceiving.
-Just because someone was born in the 20th century and dresses appropriately doesn’t automatically elevate him to the rank of a modern human being.
+Just because someone was born in the 21th century and has a mobile phone and the internet doesn’t automatically elevate him to the rank of a modern human being.
 Theodor Adorno once stated: “'[The] Enlightenment has always aimed at liberating men from fear…” Alas, it seems that large segments of the world’s population are still firmly planted in the midst of the savage Byzantine era, and if the Moldova incident is any indication, they are not in a great rush to get out of there soon.

 The Age of Enlightenment and the political reforms that it spawned (like the Bill of Rights) have repeatedly demonstrated that church and state do not mix well and are best enjoyed separately.
-For US immigrants the likes of Irving Berlin, who experienced religious prosecution first hand, the freedom of religion has always been a sign of a divine blessing.
+For US immigrants the likes Israel Isidore Beilin, better known as Irving Berlin, who experienced religious prosecution first hand, the freedom of religion has always been a sign of a divine blessing.

 © Copyright 2009 Yaacov Apelbaum All Rights Reserved.